 Automation & Democracy: A Pre-Debate Playlist

 Has smart technology made us dumb?
 Is Western democracy threatening suicide?
-We’ve explored debates that take on the influence of developing technologies, the evolutions in the modern workforce, and the changes to democracy and civil discourse, but on Monday May 14th, we’ll explore the confluence of these topics in our latest debate “Automation Will Crash Democracy.”
-But before you attend or watch the livestream on Monday, catch up on the steps that led up to this debate.
+We’ve explored debates that take on the influence of developing technologies, the evolutions in the modern workforce, and the changes to democracy and civil discourse, but on May 14th, 2018 we explored the confluence of these topics in our debate “Automation Will Crash Democracy.”
+But before you watch this debate lets review the steps that led up to debating this topic:

 1. Democracy Is Threatening Suicide